The intersection of brand activism, personal branding and corporate brand marketing.

 If you don’t participate in social activism brand marketing, you run the risk of facing public backlash.

-Previously, there was a clear delineation between social justice, brand activism and public relations.
+Previously, there was a clear delineation between social justice, brand activism, and public relations.
 That no longer exists.

 For years, I have been actively involved in the conversation around criminal justice reform and I have used my platform to speak on some of the issues that emerged.
-But I typically kept most of this to myself because it seemed personal to me.
+But I kept most of this to myself because it seemed personal to me.
 While I spoke about it in media interviews, I chose not to post about it online.

-The causes I care deeply about felt personal.
 I didn’t want to get more likes because of my work in the area and didn’t want to talk about these issues because I felt they were separate from the work I was hired to do.
 Plus, most people would not understand why criminal justice reform was important to me, and most could not picture me visiting a prison or having a passion for the formerly incarcerated, so it seemed like a personal brand disconnect.
 So, I chose to stay quiet about it.